User Guide

 float

-Ts — Sutherland temperature.
-This is a dimensional unit.
+Ts — Sutherland temperature (dimensional quantity).
 Default value is 110.4 K.

 float

-If muref is not provided, the reference viscosity is computed using the following formula:
+If muref is provided, it is used directly as the reference viscosity in the viscosity evaluation.

 Example: